Swiss Post

-Swiss Post Ltd (Die Schweizerische Post /de/; La Poste suisse /fr/; La Posta Svizzera /it/; La Posta Svizra) is the national postal service of Switzerland.
+Swiss Post Ltd (Die Schweizerische Post /de/; La Poste Suisse /fr/; La Posta Svizzera /it/; La Posta Svizra) is the national postal service of Switzerland.
 A public company owned by the Swiss Confederation, it is the country's second largest employer with about 54,000 employees.
 The group is based in Bern and has branches in 25 countries.
 Roberto Cirillo is its CEO since April 2019.
 In 2021, Swiss Post was ranked as the world's best by the Universal Postal Union for the fifth time in a row.
-In December 2022, it was announced Swiss Post has acquired the St. Gallen-based sustainable packaging company, Kickbag GmbH.

 History

 Early postal services

 Before the establishment of a united postal service in Switzerland in 1848, postal services were often carried out by a variety of independent messengers and postal services such as the Thurn und Taxis in Schaffhausen and the Fischerpost in Bern.

 In the Helvetic Republic (1798–1803)

 After the French military complained to the government of the recently established Helvetic Republic about the different uniforms of the postal services, the decision to form a united postal service was approved by the Swiss Senate in September 1798.
 In 1799, Switzerland was divided into five postal zones centered in Basel, Zürich, St. Gallen, Schaffhausen and Bern but the Swiss Government was not able to nationalize the already functioning and well-established independent postal services.
 By 1803 the administration of the Swiss postal services was returned to the cantons.